richer-tan/gitPractice3/README.md

 # gitPractice3
-# Out third git practice.
+# Changing on feature branch.